pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 URL encoding and escaping of template variables
 -----------------------------------------------

-PyBlosxom 1.5 and later has two filters allowing for escaped and urlencoded values:
+There are two filters allowing for escaped and urlencoded values:

 * ``$escape(title)`` - escapes ``$title``
 * ``$urlencode(title)`` - urlencoded ``$title``